michaeldevlee/GetDrugsAPI/README.md

 - Event Binding: Implemented event binding to handle user interactions and dynamically update the UI.

 ## Live Site
 A [demo](http://druglookup.crabdance.com/) is available in production.
+(Note: The site has been tested on Firefox currently.
+Chrome does not allow unsecured API calls and will not work unless an SSL certificate is installed.)